 Students Dance At Wembley Stadium

-60 students from years 7, 8 and 9 have been working alongside professional choreographers in preparation for their dance performance at Wembley alongside X-Factor winner Louisa Johnson.
+Huge congratulations to our 60 amazing students from years 7 8 & 9 who have just performed in the biggest mass-movement dance show ever performed at Wembley Stadium alongside X-Factor winner Louisa Johnson.

 Students Showcase Their Skills At Shakespeare Event